 What we don’t: Less robust and portable than the competition; no spot to store the regulator.

 For those limited on space in their vehicle or gear storage, GSI Outdoors offers a unique solution in their sleek and modern Pinnacle Pro Stove.
-At just 1.4 inches tall when closed, the Pinnacle Pro is significantly thinner than most two-burner alternatives, including the Camp Chef Everest 2X (5.6 in.), Eureka Ignite Plus (4 in.), and others above.
+At just 1.4 inches tall when closed, the Pinnacle Pro is significantly thinner than most two-burner alternatives, even including the compact Kinjia above (3.1 in.).
 That said, you still get respectable output with two 11,000-BTU burners, as well as premium features like a three-sided windscreen, dual push-button igniters, and a coated, non-stick drip pan that makes cleanup quick and easy.
 Additionally, we found the deployable legs helpful for raising the stove to a convenient height when cooking on a camping table.

 See the GSI Outdoors Pinnacle Pro